Asunder archive film stills courtesy of

 Asunder contemporary footage of Sunderland and the North East, and Richmond Castle in North Yorkshire.

-The individual stories in Asunder are of: Norman Gaudie, a conscientious objector, devout Quaker and Sunderland AFC centre-forward; Lizzie Holmes, the first woman in Horden to wear trousers; Margaret Holmes, a tram conductress who survived a zeppelin raid on Sunderland; Bella Reay, a young female munitions worker and whizz footballer scoring 133 goals in one season, and; Lisbeth Simm, a working-class staunch campaigner for women’s rights.
-Their stories are spliced with the narratives of Robert Hepple (also known as Robert Hope), a 19 year old soldier shot at dawn for desertion; Arthur Linfoot, a soldier in the non-combatant Royal Army Medical Corps; George Thompson, a Sergeant transport driver who loved his horses, and; Garnet Wolseley Fyfe, a Lance Corporal and piper killed on the first day of the Somme whilst going ‘over the top’ playing ‘It’s a Long Way to Tipperary’."
+The individual stories in Asunder consist of: Norman Gaudie, a conscientious objector, devout Quaker and Sunderland AFC centre-forward; Lizzie Holmes, the first woman in Horden to wear trousers; Margaret Holmes, a tram conductress who survived a zeppelin raid on Sunderland; Bella Reay, a young munitions worker and whizz footballer scoring 133 goals in one season, and; Lisbeth Simm, a working-class staunch campaigner for women’s rights.
+Their stories are spliced with the narratives of James Hepple (also known as Robert Hope), a 19 year old soldier shot at dawn for desertion; Arthur Linfoot, a soldier in the non-combatant Royal Army Medical Corps; George Thompson, a Sergeant transport driver who loved his horses, and; Garnet Wolseley Fyfe, a Lance Corporal and piper killed on the first day of the Somme whilst going ‘over the top’ playing ‘It’s a Long Way to Tipperary’."

 – Esther Johnson, Director of Asunder